Himansh29/MyMuncipleMate/README.md

 # MyMunicipalMate Backend

 Welcome to the MyMunicipalMate backend!
-This backend service handles authentication, role management, citizen services, complaints, feedback, and more.
+This backend service handles authentication, role management, citizen services, complaints, feedback, and team management.

 ## Table of Contents